-BILL Author STATUS SUMMARY TASK FORCE POSITION AB 2812 Gomez 27, 2016 Senate Committee on Existing Law: Existing law requires each state agency or large state facility, when entering into a new lease, or renewing an existing lease, to ensure that adequate areas are provided for, and adequate personnel are available to oversee, the collection, storage, and loading of recyclable materials in compliance with those requirements.
+BILL AUTHOR STATUS SUMMARY TASK FORCE POSITION AB 2812 Joined with AB 2396 Gordon Amended August 15, 2016 Assembly Floor Existing Law: Existing law requires each state agency or large state facility, when entering into a new lease, or renewing an existing lease, to ensure that adequate areas are provided for, and adequate personnel are available to oversee, the collection, storage, and loading of recyclable materials in compliance with those requirements.
 Existing law defines "large state facility" to include, among other entities, the campuses of the California Community Colleges.
-Appropriations Proposed Law: This bill would require CalRecycle, on or before July 1, 2017, to develop guidelines for collecting and recycling recyclable materials in office buildings of state agencies and large facilities, except buildings and facilities of community college districts or their campuses.
+Proposed Law: This bill would require CalRecycle, on or before July 1, 2017, to develop guidance for collecting and recycling recyclable materials in office buildings of state agencies and large facilities, except buildings and facilities of community college districts or their campuses.
 The bill would require that a covered state agency and large state facility, on and after July 1, 2018, provide adequate receptacles, signage, education, and staffing, and arrange for recycling services consistent with specified law, for each office building of the state agency or large state facility.
-AB 2891 Assembly Committee on Environmental Safety and Toxic Materials Committee on 25, 2016 Invironmental Bafety and Toxic Senate Existing Law: Existing law requires CalRecycle to prepare, in consultation with the Department of Toxic Substances Control, guidelines and a state policy to guide the efforts of local agencies to provide HHW collection, recycling, and disposal programs.
+This bill would become operative only if AB 2396 and this bill are both chaptered. sent to Senate Committee on Appropriations on July 27, 2016, for this bill as amended AB 2891 Assembly Committee on Environmental Safety and Toxic Materials Amended May 25, 2016 Senate Floor Existing Law: Existing law requires CalRecycle to prepare, in consultation with the Department of Toxic Substances Control, guidelines and a state policy to guide the efforts of local agencies to provide HHW collection, recycling, and disposal programs.
 Existing law requires CalRecycle, in establishing guidelines on which products should be disposed of as hazardous waste, to consider specified factors.
 Proposed Law: This bill would require CalRecycle to additionally consult with the State Water Resources Control Board in preparing the guidelines and state policy.
 This bill would require CalRecycle to consider those factors in consultation with the Department of Toxic Substances Control and the State Water Resources Control Board.
-SB 32 Pavley Pavley Amended June 30, 2016 Assembly Committee on Appropriations Existing Law: AB 32 (Nunez, 2006) designates the State Air Resources Board (CARB) as the state agency charged with monitoring and regulating sources of emissions of greenhouse gases.
-Letter of opposition sent March 26, 2015, for this bill as Committee on Appropriations Proposed Law: This bill would require CARB to approve a statewide emission limit, including short-lived climate pollutants, that is equivalent to 1990 level to be achieved by 2030.
-The bill would require CARB, beginning to submit to the Joint Legislative Budget Committee, and appropriate polic annual report detailing the amounts, sources, and locations of greenhous reductions Statewide.
-This bill would become operative only if AB 197 of Proposed Law: This bill would require CARB to approve a statewide greenhouse gas emission limit, including short-lived climate pollutants, that is equivalent to 40% below the 1990 level to be achieved by 2030.
+SB 32 Joined with AB 197 Pavley Amended June 30, 2016 Assembly Floor Existing Law: AB 32 (Nunez, 2006) designates the State Air Resources Board (CARB) as the state agency charged with monitoring and regulating sources of emissions of greenhouse gases.
+Proposed Law: This bill would require CARB to approve a statewide greenhouse gas emission limit, including short-lived climate pollutants, that is equivalent to 40% below the 1990 level to be achieved by 2030.
 The bill would require CARB, beginning January 1, 2018, to submit to the Joint Legislative Budget Committee, and appropriate policy committees, an annual report detailing the amounts, sources, and locations of greenhouse gas emissions reductions Statewide.
-This bill would become operative only if AB 197 of the 2015â□"16 Regular Session is enacted and becomes effective on or before January 1, 2017.
+This bill would become operative only if AB 197 is enacted and becomes effective on or before January 1, 2017. opposition sent to Senate Committee on Environmental Quality on March 26, 2015, for this bill as amended March